Agile Security – Responding to Change In Your Cybersecurity Strategy

 • Join communities where other CISOs and security professionals exchange their ideas.

 The primary purpose here is to understand what are the hot topics in your industry.
-And to prepare in case your organization would like to adopt the most recent developments.
+And to prepare for their secure adoption.

 Summary